All blogs| Archive. | Previous blog

 So there’s an answer to the question, who is a donor?
 A donor can be anyone.
 Anyone who cares enough to give something of his or her own to help another in need.
 It’s a basic that every fundraiser should know and appreciate.

-Adapted from Relationship Fundraising, by Ken Burnett, 1992.
+Adapted from Relationship Fundraising,

 line